 Check Out the Home of Ponce de León

 One of the earliest structures in the old city, La Casa Blanca was both its earliest fortress and home to its earliest ruling family.
 You might have heard of the man who made his legacy the search for the mythical Fountain of Youth.
-Well, before he took off on his chase for immortality, he built this home, and his family lived here for 200 years.
-Today, the home is a wonderful trip back through the ages, and one of the cultural highlights of Old San Juan.
+Before he took off on his chase for immortality, he built this home, and his family lived here for 200 years.
+Today, the house is a beautiful trip back through the ages, and one of the cultural highlights of Old San Juan.

 06 of 10